 Words From Dad is an ongoing series that explores my Chinese heritage.
 With the use of archival images from my own family albums, I trace back my mixed roots through my grandfather’s life stories as told by my dad.

 Even though I have unfortunately never met my grandfather in person — since he passed away before I was born — I have always had a strong interest in the stories my dad told me about him.
-Hence the title of this project, as my father passed me on the stories his father told him.
+Hence the title of this project, as my dad passed me on the stories his father told him, in his own words.

 The story of my grandfather as told by my dad Ming Hou Chen: